utksi/utksi.github.io/_posts/2024-12-12-wannier_elf.md

 If you're reading this, then it's highly likely that you already know that ELF fields can be written very easily after a obtaining charge density in VASP/CASTEP.

-And,
-In CASTEP and VASP, the ELF is calculated using an expression involving the Laplacian of the Kohn-Sham orbitals and electron density:
+And, in CASTEP and VASP, the ELF is calculated using an expression involving the Laplacian of the Kohn-Sham orbitals and electron density:

 $$
 D(\mathbf{r}) = -2A \sum_i \psi_i^*(\mathbf{r}) \nabla^2 \psi_i(\mathbf{r}) + \dfrac{A}{2} \nabla^2 n(\mathbf{r}) - \dfrac{A}{4n(\mathbf{r})} \left( \nabla n(\mathbf{r}) \right)^2